Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 * [User Interface -  Developer README](../../EdFi.Buzz.UI/README.md)

-## Legal Information

-Copyright (c) 2020 Ed-Fi Alliance, LLC and contributors.

-Licensed under the [Apache License, Version 2.0](../../LICENSE) (the "License").

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

-See [NOTICES](../../NOTICES.md) for additional copyright and license notifications.

 ## Common Problems
 ##### 1. Installation fails with this error:
 **Please verify all your online package sources are available (OR) package id, version are specified correctly:**